Cosmic muon flux attenuation methods for superconducting qubit experiments: Introduction to Cosmic muon physics for qubits

 At shallow depths ($\sim10$~m.w.e.), only muons, protons, and neutrons constitute significant sources of cosmic ray background.
 In particular, interactions caused by neutrons are extremely difficult to suppress.
 These neutrons are usually a product of proton and muon spallation in the rocks and materials surrounding the experimental setup.
 Designing effective shields against neutrons is particularly cumbersome, due to their ability to cross large distances.

 Thick lead shields, ordinarily used to effectively suppress environmental radioactivity, are the perfect example of the challenges that can arise in above-ground laboratories when trying to reduce the ionizing radiation reaching the experimental volume.
 In fact, ordinary lead shields are also contaminated with radioisotopes, the most concerning of which is $^{210}$Pb~\cite{Beeman:2022wun}.
 To avoid this problem, archaeological lead with a low concentration of radionuclides can be employed~\cite{CDMS:2002moo, ARNABOLDI2004}.
-However, this is not a solution at all: due to its high density, lead is a perfect medium for spallation events, which not only create neutrons in the medium, but also cause cosmogenic activation of the material.
-Cosmogenic activation is the production of radioisotopes due to cosmic ray interactions within the material.
-As such, it can be immediately understood that even employing archaeological lead at sea level is not a complete solution, since that lead would progressively become more radioactive due to the high cosmic ray flux.
+Lead can be effective in reducing environmental radioactivity, but it can also be a source of additional radiation: due to its high density, lead is a perfect medium for spallation events, which create neutrons in the medium.
 To reduce the flux of neutrons generated by spallation in lead and other materials surrounding the cryostat, usually a polyethylene shield is interposed between the cryostat and the lead shield~\cite{CDMS:2002moo}.
-It should be noted that the polyethylene shield thickness should be carefully selected, in order to not have a relevant production of spallation on polyethylene itself~\cite{CDMS:2002moo}.
+It should be noted that the polyethylene shield thickness should be carefully selected, in order not to have a relevant production of spallation on polyethylene itself~\cite{CDMS:2002moo}.

 At the surface level, almost all spallation events are due to proton interactions, but below 15~m.w.e., due to the strong attenuation of the proton flux, spallation induced by muons becomes dominant~\cite{PNNL}.
 As such, at 30~m.w.e. the muon flux is reduced by approximately a factor 6, but the neutron flux is reduced by a factor of almost 100~\cite{Formaggio:2004ge, PNNL}.
-In fact, several shallow laboratories exist around the world where muon flux screening factors of 5-10 are attained without the need of very large depths \cite{PNNL}.
+In fact, several shallow laboratories exist around the world where muon flux screening factors of 5-10 are attained without the need of very large depths~\cite{PNNL}.